kimukook/kimukook.github.io/_projects/search/search_theory.md

   <div class="image-full">
     <img src="/assets/Search_flowchart_math.svg" alt="Search flowchart" width="600px">
     <div class="caption">
       Figure 3.
 Discrete-time flow chart of the <em>search process</em>.
-While shown in discrete time for illustration purposes, the underlying framework operates in continuous time.
-The <span style="color: red;">red</span> lines in diagram highlights the core feedback loop: searchers’ observations inform the estimate (i.e., the probability distribution of the target), which then drives control updates—and consequently, the agents’ trajectories.
+The <span style="color: red;">red</span> lines in diagram highlights the core feedback loop: searchers’ observations inform the estimate (i.e., the probability density function of the target), which then updates searchers' controls—and consequently, the trajectories.
+The theory developed here is, in fact, continuous-in-time, though the diagram is shown discrete-in-time for illustration purposes only.
     </div>
   </div>
 </div>
-In this homepage of probabilistic search, we focus on showcasing numerical results.
-For detailed mathematical background—including the modeling of randomly moving targets via stochastic differential equations, the evolution of the target’s probability density function (PDF) using Fokker-Planck equation, and the formulation of the optimal control problem—please click the blue section titles below for expanded explanations.
+In this homepage, we focus on showcasing numerical results.
+For detailed mathematical background—including the modeling of the target's motion via stochastic differential equations, the evolution of the target’s probability density function (PDF) using Fokker-Planck equation, and the formulation of the optimal control problem—please click the blue section titles below for more details.

 ## [Part 1 Continuous-discrete observation]({{ site.baseurl }}/projects/search-theory/part1)